The latest version of the Maya plug-in is 4.8.

 - open the texture (choose Alpha channel data As Transparency)

 - copy/paste the R channel into the G and B layers

 Unfortunately it’s not consistent, sometimes you have to paste the R channel as RGB data:

 After you copied the R channel select the RGB layer in the Channel panel and than use the Paste command.
 There will be a huge difference in values.
 You have to test it to make sure which asset needs which method. 😦

 - click Reload in Maya (file node)

-Unfortunately in Maya there is no easy way to offset a color value into negative (to get correct preview).
+Unfortunately in Maya, there is no easy way to offset a colour value into negative (to get the correct preview).
 So that’s why I chose this method (this way you can see what you do).
-The original script is not wrong (except the missing displacement shader), but it’s not very artist friendly.
+The original script is not wrong (except the missing displacement shader), but it’s not very artist-friendly.

 One more thing: If you sending the High Poly geometry to Maya, don’t forget to turn off the subdivisions at the shape (mesh) node at the Arnold section.